Open in Colab Open On GitHub

 nnx.display(model)

-Let’s put our model to the test!
-We’ll perform a forward pass with arbitrary data and print the results.
+Let’s put the CNN model to the test!
+Here, you’ll perform a forward pass with arbitrary data and print the results.

 import jax.numpy as jnp # JAX NumPy